lenoraporter/ember-data-notes/README.md

 Ember data is a data persistence library for Ember.js.

 _Stop right there!?
 What is the purpose of a data persistent library?
-Why is that being called out?_
+Why is that being called out?
+What makes that important?_